 Is nocturia treatable?

-Treatment options for nocturia may include:
+Treatment options for nocturia, regardless of cause, may include:

 - Restrict fluids in the evening (especially coffee, caffeinated beverages, and alcohol).